NickBrecht/ArrJanitor/README.md

-# Arr Janitor
+# ArrJanitor
 A python script designed to clean up Radarr/Sonarr downloads in Deluge.
 Designed to be ran in UnRaid.

-## Why Arr Janitor?
+## Why ArrJanitor?

 Radarr & Sonarr handling downloads is great.
 And Deluge is a great client.
 However, I couldn't find a good solution for actually deleting torrents that have been upgraded & replaced with higher quality versons.
 Radarr v3 does have some support for seed time/ratio limits, however this applies globally to all torrents.
 I want to seed a torrent indefineitly unless it has been replaced.

-That's where Arr Janitor comes in.
+That's where ArrJanitor comes in.

-## What is Arr Janitor?
+## What is ArrJanitor?

 A small python script to interface between Radarr/Sonarr instances and Deluge.
 It implments logic to check on media that Radarr/Sonarr have replaced with a higher quality verson but the old torrent is still active inside of Deluge.